For industry, consultants and users

 - Fossil Impact Assessment Flowchart – For Industry (PDF, 2.5MB)

 - Assessing Paleontological Resource Potential Based on deposit or rock type (PDF, 146KB)

 - Assessing Risk based on Proximity to Known Fossils (PDF, 22KB)

 - Basic example of a Chance Find Protocol (PDF, 202KB)

 - Detailed Example of Chance Find Protocol for Fossils (PDF, 2.1MB)

 The Fossil Occurrence Database provides spatial information on the distribution of fossil sites in British Columbia.
 A fossil site is a location where there are preserved remains, traces or imprints of organisms from the geological past.

-Maintained by the BC Fossil Management Office, the database displays information such as site description, taxonomic data, site geology, fossil information, and reports.
-This information is provided to allow industry, professional paleontologists and geologists, First Nations, and government users to make informed decisions regarding land use planning and protection of fossil resources (see Fossil Protection).
+The database is maintained by the BC Fossil Management Office and displays information such as site description, taxonomic data, site geology, fossil information, and reports.
+This information is provided to allow industry, professional paleontologists and geologists, First Nations, and government users to make informed decisions regarding land use planning and protection of fossil resources (see fossil protection).

-Users may obtain access to the Fossil Occurrence Database by submitting a completed Fossil Information Sharing Agreement.
+Users may obtain access to the Fossil Occurrence Database by submitting a completed Fossil Information Sharing Agreement form:

 Authorized users may access the fossil occurrence information through the Fossil Resources Web Map.